 Kurşunlu Waterfall: If you want to surrender yourself to the refreshing embrace of nature after a historical tour, Kurşunlu Waterfall, located very close to Perge, awaits you.
 The sound of water flowing in a lush green valley will add a peaceful break to your trip.

 Antalya Archaeology Museum: For a perfect finale to your Perge tour, you must visit the Antalya Archaeology Museum.
-When you see the magnificent statues, sarcophagi, and mosaics unearthed during the excavations in Perge and now exhibited in the museum, you will feel that after touring the "body" of the ancient city, you have also seen its "soul."
+When you see the magnificent statues, sarcophagi, and mosaics unearthed during the excavations in Perge and now exhibited in the museum, you will feel that after touring the body of the ancient city, you have also seen its soul.

 Frequently Asked Questions (FAQ)